pforret/blog.splashing/_topic/country/yemen.md

 ---
 # Yemen

-Yemen, officially the Republic of Yemen, is a country in Western Asia, on the southern end of the Arabian Peninsula.
-It borders Saudi Arabia to the north and Oman to the northeast and shares maritime borders with Eritrea, Djibouti, Somaliland and Somalia.
-It is the second-largest Arab sovereign state in the peninsula, occupying 555,000 square kilometres .
-The coastline stretches for about 2,000 kilometres .
-Yemen's constitutionally stated capital, and largest city, is the city of Sanaa.
+Yemen, officially the Republic of Yemen, is a country in Western Asia.
+It is situated on the southern end of the Arabian Peninsula, and borders Saudi Arabia to the north  and Oman to the northeast and shares maritime borders with Eritrea, Djibouti, and Somalia.
+Yemen is the second-largest Arab sovereign state in the peninsula, occupying 555,000 square  kilometres, with a coastline stretching about 2,000 kilometres .
+Its constitutionally stated capital, and largest city, is Sanaa.
+As of 2021, Yemen has an estimated population of some 30.4 million.

 ## Unsplash photos